uhyo/eslint-plugin-import-access/docs/rule-jsdoc.md

 _Note: this rules requires [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) settings with **type information enabled**.
 See typescript-eslint's docs on [how to enable type information](https://typescript-eslint.io/getting-started/typed-linting)._

 When this rule is enabled, `export` declaration can have a JSDoc `@package` annotation.
-Such exports can be imported only from files in the same directory or sub directories in that directory.
+Such exports can be imported only from files in the same ″package” (or sub packages).
+By default, all directory are considered to be a package.

 As a bonus feature, importing exports annotated with `@private` is always forbidden.